WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 any software or other materials that contain Rogue Programming.

 L. Content of Information: You are responsible for the content of any information you put on the Site.
-WGBH has no obligation to, and does not in the normal course, monitor, prescreen or control any User Generated Content that is or becomes available on the Site.
-WGBH reserves the right to review any User Generated Content that is or becomes available on the Site.
-WGBH also reserves the right to refuse to post, to redact, edit or to move or remove any User Generated Content that is, in WGBH’s sole discretion, unacceptable, undesirable, or in violation of these Terms.
-However, WGBH has no obligation to exercise such reservations of rights by WGBH and is not responsible for any failure or delay in removing such material.
+GBH has no obligation to, and does not in the normal course, monitor, prescreen or control any User Generated Content that is or becomes available on the Site.
+GBH reserves the right to review any User Generated Content that is or becomes available on the Site.
+GBH also reserves the right to refuse to post, to redact, edit or to move or remove any User Generated Content that is, in GBH’s sole discretion, unacceptable, undesirable, or in violation of these Terms.
+However, GBH has no obligation to exercise such reservations of rights by GBH and is not responsible for any failure or delay in removing such material.

 M. Disclaimer of Warranties: The Site, the Content and other material on the Site are provided on an “As Is” basis without warranties of any kind, either express or implied, including without limitation warranties of title, non-infringement, or implied warranties of merchantability or fitness for a particular purpose.
-WGBH does not warrant that any Content is complete or accurate, that the Site will be uninterrupted or error free, or that any Content or material is free of Rogue Programming.
+GBH does not warrant that any Content is complete or accurate, that the Site will be uninterrupted or error free, or that any Content or material is free of Rogue Programming.

-N. Limitation of Damages: Under no circumstance, including negligence or any other legal theory, shall WGBH be liable for any direct, indirect, incidental, special, punitive, or consequential damages that may result from the use or inability to use the Site, including without limitation use of or reliance on Content available on the Site, interruptions, errors, defects,
+N. Limitation of Damages: Under no circumstance, including negligence or any other legal theory, shall GBH be liable for any direct, indirect, incidental, special, punitive, or consequential damages that may result from the use or inability to use the Site, including without limitation use of or reliance on Content available on the Site, interruptions, errors, defects,